nicksaemenes/nicksaemenes.github.io/README.md

 # nicksaemenes.github.io

-This is my webpage.
+You found my webpage.

-I began my design career as primarily a print designer, but have transitioned into the world of the www.
+I began my design career in the world of CMYK, transitioned into the world of the RGB, and have most recently moved to a position that utilizes both color build methods evenly.

-My portfolio is a PDF, but I have collected some of my favorite web techniques, I have collected over the years, on this page, both to show what I have found, but also that I can combine these techniques to create a functional page.
+My portfolio is currently a PDF, but I have collected some of my favorite web techniques (below) to chronicle some of the solutions I utilized over the years.

 Photo credits go to my bro-in-law Nick Anderson.